The pupil entered the room not knowing what to expect.

 What the pupil so fervently searched for in the library and in the course itself, the girl from the dormitory so eloquently provided through intuition.
 They parted ways, owing nothing more than the time that transpired during the chance encounter.
 The pupil, relieved and fluttered from the advice given, began to see clearly the new path of perseverance coalescing before him.
 Included in that sight was many more courses, professors, and the kindness of strangers.
 Or at least, the girl at the corner of the classroom or the one living a few floors apart in the dormitory.
 “Wonderful,” was the resounding sentiment that filled his mind among all the days and years that followed.

 Much to his chagrin, the girl in the corner reappeared a year later.
-Sitting idly, but pensive, in an illuminated part of the library, she waved and smiled.
+Sitting idly, but pensive, in a nestled corner of the library, she waved and smiled.
 The chance encounter cautiously extended into a long and laborious exchange of notation from another course.
 Just as the girl from the dormitory, this one was blessed with all the pleasantries and all the foresight that the pupil was lacking.

 Many years after finishing school, the memorable events of the philosophy course return.
 In the aftermath of reminisces, are the toils of earning meager grades, the languishing retort of the class members, and the wisdom that has only now started to take root and blossom assertively.